Illumina/Isaac3/src/markdown/manual.md

                                                  the only safe option is 'Start' The primary purpose of the feature is to reduce the time required to diagnose the issues rather than be used on a regular basis.
-    --stats-image-format arg (=gif)              Format to use for images during stats generation
+    --stats-image-format arg (=none)             Format to use for images during stats generation
                                                   - gif        : produce .gif type plots
                                                   - none       : no stat generation
     --stop-at arg (=Finish)                      Stop processing after the specified stage is complete: